-Tabur West and East are closed to public until further notice due to accidents.
-Tabur Far East, Extreme and Extra are still open.
+Tabur West, East, Far East, Extreme and Extra are closed to public until further notice due to accidents.

 Also known as Bukit Hangus, Bukit Tabur is one of the oldest quartz ridge in the world.
 Bukit Tabur is located in Selangor at the outer edge of Kluang Valley approximately 20km from Kuala Lumpur.
 As the trail is a ridge line hike, Bukit Tabur offers a panoramic view of Kuala Lumpur, the Gombak forest reserve and the Klang Gates Dam.

 The start of the west trail is located at approximately GPS coordinates 3.234052, 101.749211 (maps).
 If you are coming from the south, head towards Kuala Lumpur, which has bus connecting to all major cities.